Summer Program in Seoul, Korea

 - Minsok Chon, Yongin: This place is a living museum that includes displays of traditional Korean life and culture.
 Students can learn about traditional Korean life styles by viewing numerous replicas of traditional houses of different social classes in various regions of Korea.
 Students can enjoy traditional performances and crafts in the village, together with traditional Korean food.

 - Incheon Pottery Village: About 80 pottery factories are congregated at the village, and about 300 pottery kilns are in use.
 Students can observe the pottery production process.
 It is worthwhile to see the crafts of these potters known as Living Cultural Treasures of Korea for creating the highest quality handicrafts.

 - Acha San, Seoul: Acha Mountain is located in the eastern district of Seoul.
 One side of the mountain faces the Han River.
 Students will hike and enjoy scenic views of the Han River from the mountain, accompanied by the program director and local hikers.

 The Modern Languages and Cultures' Mildred R. Burton Fund helps defray costs for University undergraduates studying language abroad in the summer.
 All students are considered for aid through the Burton Fund unless they request otherwise on their application.

 - Language course tuition

 - Homestay (two meals a day, transportation from and to the airport)

 - All cultural excursions

-Starting in Summer 2018, tuition and program costs will be added to your official tuition bill.
-For information on payments and deadlines, please refer to your official billing statement form the Office of the Bursar.
+Starting in summer 2023, tuition and program costs will be added to your official tuition bill.
+For information on payments and deadlines, please refer to your official billing statement from the Office of the Bursar.

 For more information, contact: